 Brian Wright came to FAU in January of 2012 and was elevated to Interim Head Coach in October of 2013.
 Upon the hiring of Charlie Partridge, Wright elected to stay with the program to build what he had begun as FAU's offensive coordinator.
 He was named Associate Head Coach/Offensive Coordinator and Quarterbacks Coach by Partridge in December of 2013.

-Wright accepted the added responsibility as head coach much like he had attacked the task of building an offensive coaching staff upon coming to FAU in 2012 and the task of converting FAU to an up-tempo attack as opposed to the pro-style which had been the Owls mainstay since inception.
-To make his task more difficult, he had to do so with just three-starting newcomers.
+Wright accepted the added responsibility as head coach much like he had attacked the task of building an offensive coaching staff upon coming to FAU in 2012 and the task of converting FAU to an up-tempo attack as opposed to the pro-style which had been the Owls' mainstay since inception.
+To make his task more difficult, he had to do so with just three-starting newcomers returning.
 By game two the starting quarterback position was solidified.
 Wright and the offensive staff made great strides by playing to the strengths of each individual and not forcing or sticking to one answer.
 It began with the quarterbacks.
 In 2012, senior QB Graham Wilbert improved his efficiency by 68% moving from 91.72 as a junior to 134.62 as a senior.
 He reduced his interceptions to six after tossing double-digits in 2011.
 More importantly for the team, Wilbert spread the ball to eight different receivers for a score after tossing just seven touchdowns the previous season.
 Wright's system allowed Wilbert to look for answers all over the field which opened the door for the senior to have career games with a season high 403 passing-yards against in-state rival FIU.
 He used the knowledge of the new system to hurt opponents with the short pass while also finding receivers with 50, 60 and 75 yard passes.
 Protecting the quarterback was a key to the team's success.
 FAU was T-104 nationally in sacks allowed prior to Wright's arrival.
 They improved that rank by 21 spots in 2012 providing more options for the offense to work.
-The offense also lost a workhorse in the backfield with the graduation of Alfred Morris, who graduated and turned in an outstanding rookie season with the NFL's Washington Redskins.
-To off-set this loss, Wright and the offense saw seven individuals carry the ball more than once and not one ended the season with negative yardage and as a unit, they tallied just 38 yards less than the previous season with a dominate running back.
+To off-set this loss of NFL draftee Alfred Morris, Wright and the offense saw seven individuals carry the ball more than once and not one ended the season with negative yardage and as a unit, they tallied just 38 yards less than the previous season with a dominate running back.
 Much of that success can be attributed to fewer sacks eliminating the negative 179 yards lost by the previous season's quarterbacks.
 To exemplify the total improvement, FAU moved up 22 spots in the national ranking for total yards by improving its average yards per game by 102 yards per game.
-With one season and two spring seasons under their belts, FAU offense will draw upon the positives gained in 2012 and will begin its ascent as each recruiting class adds to the compliment of players who fit the system.

 Since coming to FAU in 2012, Wright has improved the Owls' total offensive ranking nationally from its season ending 120, out of 123 schools, to a No. 83 spot at the end of the 2013 regular-season.
 In 2011 the Owls finished with a national rank of 119 in scoring offense.
 By 2013 that rank had climbed 40 spots to No. 79, including the use of 12 different scoring options.
 The most prolific was Johnson who rushed for 10 touchdowns, the most of any quarterback in the history of FAU.
 He was responsible for 22 scores in 2012 which list him among the program's top-10 all-time career scorers with two remaining seasons to play.